SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 daru-view mainly uses the [adapter design pattern](https://en.wikipedia.org/wiki/Adapter_pattern) and [composite design pattern](https://en.wikipedia.org/wiki/Composite_pattern).

-#### Why Adapter design pattern:
+* **Why Adapter design pattern:**

-1. Adapter pattern’s motivation is that we can reuse existing gems if we can modify the interface.
+  * Adapter pattern’s motivation is that we can reuse existing gems if we can modify the interface.

-2. daru-view joins functionalities of independent or incompatible interfaces of different gems.
+  * daru-view joins functionalities of independent or incompatible interfaces of different gems.

-#### Why Composite design pattern:
+* **Why Composite design pattern:**

-1. To define common objects and use it for defining composite objects.
+  * To define common objects and use it for defining composite objects.

 ## Implementation

+daru-view ensure that it's functions are usable in both IRuby notebook as well as ruby web application frameworks.

+The main thing we need to display something in web application or IRuby notebook is `HTML` code of it. daru-view generates the `HTML` code od the chart, table and the same can be used to display in web application & IRuby notebook.

 ### Nyaplot